 10 Must See Sights in Yellowstone National Park Yellowstone is huge and it can be hard to know where to start exploring.
 These top 10 sights you must see in Yellowstone are a good start.
 With over 3,500 square miles to cover, it is hard to see it all in Yellowstone.
 I even found the process of planning our trip and sorting through all the options a bit stressful.
 I decided to share what we learned on our trip about what you must see in Yellowstone to make your planning a little easier.Everyone has heard of Old Faithful, but did you know there is a Grand Canyon of the Yellowstone?
 What about that in addition to Old Faithful there are 500 active geysers, 290 waterfalls and 10,000 thermal features?
 Feeling overwhelmed yet?
 Let me tell you the things that you can’t miss if you have limited time in Yellowstone National Park.10 Things you Must See in YellowstoneSo here are my suggestions on the what you must do in Yellowstone, but first, I’ve captured most of these in a video we put together from our trip: 1 – West Thumb Geyser BasinThis is one of my favorite areas in Yellowstone.
 It isn’t as crowded as some of the other geyser basins and it is combined with gorgeous views of Yellowstone Lake.The Abyss Pool may only be 53 feet deep, but it does seem like it could go on forever.
 I also found the Fishing Cone pretty fascinating — as it is a place where early visitors used to fish in the lake and then cook the fish in the hot water of the hot spring.2 – Artist PointYou can either drive and park or walk along the South Rim Trail along the Yellowstone River to get to Artist Point.
 From here, you can look up the Grand Canyon of the Yellowstone to see beautiful views of Lower Falls.3 – Grand Canyon of the YellowstoneThe view from Artist Point is beautiful but for better views of the 20 mile long Canyon and the Upper Falls, try a hike along the South Rim Trail or the slightly more precarious North Rim Trail.You can also do Uncle Tom’s Trail, but be prepared for stairs!
 (My friend Bryanna from Crazy Family Adventure has some advice about this trail.)4 – Hayden ValleyHayden Valley between Canyon Village and Fishing Bridge is the prime area for bison viewing and you may also spot eagles, bears, and even coyotes or wolves.You will want to also check out my post about where to find wildlife in Yellowstone.5 – Tower FallIn the Tower-Roosevelt area, the 132-foot Tower Fall is definitely worth a stop.
 It doesn’t take long as there is just a short walk out to an overlook of the falls, however it is one stop that is often overlooked.6 – Mammoth Hot SpringsThe travertine terraces in Mammoth Hot Springs are beautiful and unique and really worth a visit.But you should also plan on having dinner in the town of Mammoth, when the elk come to graze in the town square.7 – Roosevelt ArchIf you are staying up by Mammoth Hot Springs, it is really worth a drive up to the North Entrance to see the historic Roosevelt Arch.This is the first major entrance to the park and you can just imagine the horse-drawn carriages that used to pass under the famously-inscribed words “For the benefit and enjoyment of the people.”You will also often find pronghorn up by the North Entrance.
 If you plan to stop here for dinner, just keep in mind that options are pretty limited.8 – Grand Prismatic SpringOne of the most photographed spots in the park, Grand Prismatic Spring in the Midway Geyser Basin is worth the hype…but it is also really crowded so be prepared (and be sure to check out my Yellowstone tips.)The crowds can really detract from the experience, as there is a narrow boardwalk around the spring.
 Therefore it is best to go early or late in the day when the crowds are lighter.
 9 – Old FaithfulAnother crowded spot but still a must do in Yellowstone.
 Old Faithful erupts every 51 to 120 minutes and shoots up about 106 to 180 feet, lasting 1.5 to 5 minutes.Luckily, there is plenty of space along the rail to wait for the eruption.
 You can even walk around to the back of the geyser to see the view from the other side.
 Just keep in mind that the Park Ranger talks will be up front near the Visitor Center.Afterward you see Old Faithful erupt, check out the historic Old Faithful Inn.
 This is a great spot for lunch.10 – Norris Geyser BasinYou will get your fill of geothermal features including small geysers (unless you get lucky with a major eruption at Steamboat Geyser), hot springs and mudpots.Just don’t plan on visiting more than one geyser basin in a day as it can get very repetitive.Do you have any sights you must see in Yellowstone?
 Plan this trip!
 Don’t miss my tips on where to find wildlife in Yellowstone and my tips for visiting YellowstoneFind out 10 reasons why you will love Yellowstone from our friends at Just Go TravelsMake your park lodging reservations six months to one year in advanceLook for deals for lodging in West YellowstoneA great way to keep kids entertained during long rides is with these National Geographic fill in the blank and Junior Ranger activity booksFind out the best National Parks for kids Get Help Planning This TripPIN THIS FOR LATERSaveSaveSaveSaveSaveSaveSaveSaveFind this useful?
 Share it!PinShareTweetFlipboardEmail Written by We3Travel and was last updated on May 12, 2019.
-Read more about United States, Family Trips, Destinations, Americas, Wyoming, National ParksRelated Posts Bewitched by Salem, MA: But Not Why you Think Visiting Valley Forge National Historical Park with Kids A Bear-y Good Time Driving the Skyline Drive in Virginia Comments are closed.
+Read more about United States, Family Trips, Destinations, Americas, Wyoming, National ParksRelated Posts Bewitched by Salem, MA: But Not Why you Think The Intersection of History and Adventure in Harpers Ferry, WV Why you Should Visit Gettysburg with a Licensed Battlefield Guide Comments are closed.
 1 Comment on “10 Must See Sights in Yellowstone National Park”haven’t been to Yellowstone but your photos make me want to plan a trip ASAP!